awslabs/aurora-dsql-sqlalchemy/README.md

 engine = create_engine(url)
 ```

-The connection string "auroradsql+psycopg2" specifies to use the `auroradsql` dialect with the driver `psycopg2`
+The connection string "auroradsql+psycopg" specifies to use the `auroradsql` dialect with the driver `psycopg` (psycopg3)
-To use the driver `psycopg` (psycopg3) , change the connection string to "auroradsql+psycopg".
+To use the driver `psycopg2` , change the connection string to "auroradsql+psycopg2".

 ## Integration Tests